If your writing looks professional, so do you.

 Starting Sentences with “And” or “But”

-One of our subscribers wrote to ask if it’s OK to start a sentence with the words and or but.
+One of our subscribers wrote to ask about starting sentences with and or but.
+She wondered whether it is considered grammatically correct to do so.
 The answer is yes.

 Notice the difference between these two examples:

 Mary ran errands all day in the sweltering heat to ensure that she could leave town the next morning for her vacation.
 But that night she lay in bed remembering all the tasks she had not yet completed.

 Mary ran errands all day in the sweltering heat to ensure that she could leave town the next morning for her vacation.
 But that night lay in bed remembering all the tasks she had not yet completed.